Weedeater (band)

-Weedeater are an American stoner metal band formed in Wilmington, North Carolina in 1998.
-The group's most recent album, Goliathan, was released on May 19, 2015.
+Weedeater is an American doom metal band formed in Wilmington, North Carolina in 1998.
+The group's most recent album, Goliathan, was released in 2015.

 History

 1998–2003: Formation, ...
 And Justice for Y'all and Sixteen Tons

 The band formed in 1998 and was initially planned to be the side-project of Dave "Dixie" Collins, the band's vocalist and bassist who was occupied with his primary project Buzzoven, however, the band disbanded the same year so he decided to concentrate his efforts on Weedeater and made it his new primary project, recruiting members Dave "Shep" Shepherd on guitar and Keith "Keko" Kirkum on drums.

 The band released their debut album titled ...
 And Justice for Y'all in 2001 and their second, Sixteen Tons, in 2003, both albums were released via their first record label Berserker Records.